-Over the past 5 years, one of my core responsibilities as a Senator has been serving as Senate Co-Chair of the Canadian Section of the Canada–United States Inter-Parliamentary Group (IPG).
+For 5 years, one of my core responsibilities when I served as a Senator was to Co-Chair of the Canadian Section of the Canada–United States Inter-Parliamentary Group (IPG).
 The Parliament of Canada has, for many decades, had multi-party inter-parliamentary groups and associations whose main objective is to foster stronger legislator-to-legislator relations between Canadian parliamentarians and those of other nations.
 These groups and associations, which are often focused on nations or groups of nations with which Canada has particularly close relations, also provide our parliamentarians with a very effective vehicle to promote Canada’s national interest when they interact with their foreign counterparts.
 The leadership structure of the Canada–U.S. IPG consists of two Co-Chairs – one from the Senate and one from the House of Commons – along with not more than 15 Vice-Chairs.
 At present, the Canadian Section has four Vice-Chairs from the Senate and 11 from the House of Commons.
 Founded in 1959, the Canada–U.S. Inter-Parliamentary Group is the very first IPG established between Canadian parliamentarians and members of the U.S. Congress.

 Sharing the world’s longest undefended border, the relationship between Canada and the United States is the envy of many nations.
 For Canadians, the relevance of this bilateral relationship cannot be compared to any other.
 That said, it has been our experience that Americans do not often have Canadian concerns “top of mind,” given the United States’ leadership role in world affairs.